renecartaya/Failure-Analysis/README.md

  - Thermal Induced Desorption.
  - Electron Induced Desorption

 References

-For more information about the RCA codes, please consult here: https://parthprasoon123.medium.com/root-cause-analysis-for-process-manufacturing-industry-e6b77a0e9b9d
+For more information about the RCA codes, please consult in the Source file.